cardano-foundation/CIPs/CIP-optimized-uplc-serialization/README.md

 }
 ```

-this modification would make the padding deserialization contex-dependent (just like the serialization already is) but saves a byte 1 time every 8 ( probably more ofthen due to the high presence of tags and items of which serialization has a bit-length of a multiple of 4 )
+this modification makes the padding deserialization contex-dependent (just like the serialization already is) but saves a byte 1 time every 8 ( probably more ofthen due to the high presence of tags and items of which serialization has a bit-length of a multiple of 4 )

-<a name="constT"></a>
+### both constructors of the constant type list carry data

-### constant's types list should work as Integer ones
+#### current ```type``` serialization:

 citing the draft plutus core specification paper of june 2022